Azure/service-fabric-mesh-preview/docs/conceptual-docs/application-deployment-quickstart.md

 ## Quick review of the quick start application details

-For a detailed review of this quick start application and its source code, go to the [Samples includes in the Repo](https://github.com/Azure/seabreeze-preview-pr/tree/master/samples) folder.
+For a detailed review of this quick start application and its source code, go to the [quick start sample](..\..\samples\src\quickstart) folder.

-Let us quickly review the [Application-quickstart.Json](https://seabreezequickstart.blob.core.windows.net/quickstart/application-quickstart.json)
+Let us quickly review the [deployment JSON](https://seabreezequickstart.blob.core.windows.net/templates/quickstart/sbz_rp.linux.json)

 This application has two Services : VotingWeb  and VotingData .
 They are marked by the red boxes in the picture below.